Aronia: Soil and climate requirements

 The chokeberry is a characteristic shrub of the northern hemisphere.
 Its climatic requirements are temperate and cool temperatures.
-The shrubs are extremely winter hardy and can survive temperatures down to –30 °C without damage if they are in winter dormancy.
-After flowers formation in late April/ early May, the plants become sensitive to frost.
-Chokeberries are usually planted in early spring after thaw but autumn is also possible if the plantation is mulched or a snow covered during frost.
+The shrubs are extremely winter hardy and can survive temperatures down to −30 °C without damage if they are in winter dormancy.
+After flowers form in late April/early May, the plants become sensitive to frost.
+Chokeberries are usually planted in early spring after thaw but autumn is also possible if the plantation is mulched or snow covered during frost.

 The chokeberry has a shallow and compact root system and thrives in humus and nutrient rich soils that are frost free, unflooded and with a rather low groundwater level.
 While the plant is moisture-loving, it also tolerates dry periods.
 Depending on the timing and intensity, these dry periods are yield limiting.
 While the crop needs more than 500 mm of precipitation, good yields can be obtained at 700–800 mm.
 Furthermore, chokeberries are sun loving and usually thrive better under direct sunlight rather than in shade.